Calendar in. Posts out.

 PlatformDailyWeeklyScheduling

-FacebookStory + Page postCarouselWeekly: auto / Daily: tap
+FacebookStory + Page postCarouselAll: tap notification

 LinkedInImage postVideoAll: tap notification